rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/index.template.markdown

 ]
 ```

-This AST is handed off to the `asts` rule in the code generator:
+All grammar AST nodes are handed off to the `asts` rule in the code generator:

 $:code:rlmeta-poster-2/src/codegenerator.rlmeta:^  asts *=:.